Oatmeal with linseed, dried figs, and apricots is a delicious and energizing breakfast, perfect for a healthy and satisfying start to your day.

 Start your day right with a delicious and healthy breakfast of Oatmeal with Linseeds, dried Figs, and Apricots.
 For a truly nutritious choice, consider adding dried fruit such as apricots, figs, and flaxseed.
-This combination not only adds a delightful nutty aftertaste but also has a positive impact on your digestive system.
+This combination not only adds a delightful, nutty aftertaste but also positively impacts your digestive system.

 How to choose the best ingredients for Oatmeal with Linseed, dried Figs, and Apricots

 Rolled oats: Instead of rolled oats, you can choose porridge.
-These are oat grain products with the difference that rolled oats are rolled, flattened whole grains of sheep and porridge are pieces of oats rolled or chopped.
-Porridge boils less than rolled oats, and you don’t have to pour hot water overnight.
+These are oat grain products: rolled oats are rolled, flattened whole grains, and porridge is pieces of oats, rolled or chopped.
+Porridge boils less than rolled oats, and you don't have to pour hot water overnight.

 Flaxseed/Linseed, with its amazing digestive benefits, is an ideal addition to your diet.
 While consuming it alone may not seem appealing to some due to the jelly-like consistency, it transforms porridge into a delicious and nutritious meal.